conveyal/analysis-backend/README.md

 In order to do development on the frontend, backend, or on [R5](https://github.com/conveyal/r5), which we use for performing the analyses, you'll want a local development environment.
-We use [IntelliJ IDEA](https://www.jetbrains.com/idea/) (free/community version is fine).
-We typically clone the project with `git`, then use the green plus button in the Maven panel of IntelliJ to add R5 as a Maven Project within the same IntelliJ project.
+We use [IntelliJ IDEA](https://www.jetbrains.com/idea/) (free/community version is fine) and add analysis-backend as a new project from existing sources.
+We also typically clone R5 with `git`, then use the green plus button in the Maven panel to add R5 as a Maven Project within the same IntelliJ project.
 Check to make sure that the version of R5 matches the version specified in the analysis-backend `pom.xml`.

 You can then create a run configuration for `com.conveyal.taui.AnalysisServer`, which is the main class.
 You will need to configure the options mentioned above.